Engineering-Research-and-Development/iotagent-aas/CONTRIBUTING.md

-Subject to the terms and conditions of this Agreement, the Contributor grants to ENGINEERING Ingegneria Informatica S.p.A. a perpetual, worldwide, no-charge, royalty-free, irrevocable, non-exclusive copyright license to use the Contribution and every derivative work, according to OPC UA Agent License.
+Subject to the terms and conditions of this Agreement, the Contributor grants to ENGINEERING Ingegneria Informatica S.p.A. a perpetual, worldwide, no-charge, royalty-free, irrevocable, non-exclusive copyright license to use the Contribution and every derivative work, according to AAS Agent License.

 The Contributor represents that s/he is legally entitled to grant the above assignment.